Please see the student Field Preparation Guide for more detailed information about the Center and its field stations.

-- After clicking this link, you will be able to download your array of five regulation size passport photos as .ipeg (picture) files, save them to your computer, and email them to the Admissions Counselor as an attachment.
+- After clicking this link, you will be able to download your array of four regulation size passport photos as .ipeg (picture) files, save them to your computer, and email them to the Admissions Counselor as an attachment.

 Please contact the Admissions Counselor if you have any questions about this process.

 Mail should be addressed as follows:Student Name

 P.O.
 Box 27743 (Nyayo Stadium)